geerlingguy/ansible-role-munin-node/README.md

     munin_node_denied_cidrs: []

 A list of IP networks in CIDR format, for instance `10.42.0.0/16`.
 Hosts with an IP address in one of these networks will be denied access to the server.
 This takes precedence over `munin_node_allowed_cidrs`: an IP address that matches both a network in `munin_node_allowed_cidrs` and a network in `munin_node_denied_cidrs` will be denied access.

+### Munin-async configuration

+    munin_node_async: false

+Whether to install and setup `munin-async`, disabled by default.

+    munin_node_async_sshpubkeys: []

+A list of SSH public key that will be installed in the munin-async user home, to allow the munin master node to connect via SSH.
+Should only be used if `munin_node_async` is true.

 ### Munin Plugin Configuration